gravitylens/employees-app/README.md

 - **SSL/TLS errors:**
   Ensure you are using the correct CA certificate and client options.

 - **Permission denied on certs:**
   Make sure the cert files exist and have correct permissions.

+---

 ## Authentication

-The web UI uses a very small built-in authentication system.
-The default credentials are provided via the `APP_USER` and `APP_PASSWORD` environment variables.
+The web UI uses a simple built-in authentication system.
+Default credentials are provided via the `APP_USER` and `APP_PASSWORD` environment variables.
 Sessions are secured using the `SECRET_KEY` environment variable.
-For production consider integrating a stronger solution such as OAuth2 or connecting to an external identity provider.
+For production, consider integrating a stronger solution such as OAuth2 or connecting to an external identity provider.

+---

 ## License

 This project is licensed under the MIT License.
 See individual SQL files for licensing